 Oyster aquaculture is agriculture and, along with shrimp, clams, mussels, and scallops, provide mineral-rich and protein-dense food essential for malnourished and metabolically unhealthy Americans. (“Only 12 percent of American adults are metabolically healthy...”)

-Coastal fish farms (aquaculture) are blamed for water pollution and endangering wild fisheries.
+From Carbon Cowboys on Land to Aquaculture Entrepreneurs at Sea Coastal fish farms (aquaculture) are blamed for water pollution and endangering wild fisheries.
 But oysters, scallops, clams, and mussels filter nutrients from waters polluted by fish farms and agricultural runoff.
 These filter-feeders convert excess nutrients into tasty mineral-rich protein.

 America’s early history was thick with oysters.
 Trillions of them.
 From New York City and the Hudson river, across America’s eastern, southern, and western coasts, oysters thrived.
 And they could again with modest coastal policy reforms.
 Consider this recent Florida success story: Turtle Bay reef restoration aims to reverse decades of damage (WINK, May 19, 2026):